RichardDowd91/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the closure is where the const is calling back on the personalDice function, the const is given access to the personalDice function and is providing a name to use the function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the name will always return as Dan, but the newRoll can change everytime.
 c.
 What is the lexical scope of `newRoll`?
+personalDice

 ### Task 3 - Stretch Goals